-Penis Museum contains a collection of penises from over 200 different mammals, including one from a man.
+Penis Museum in Rejkavik contains a collection of penises from over 200 different mammals, including one from a man.
 From the weird facts about Iceland this one is just the cherry on the top.
 Visitors to the museum will encounter fifty six specimens belonging to seventeen different kinds of whale, one specimen taken from a rogue polar bear, thirty-six specimens belonging to seven different kinds of seal and walrus, and one hundred and fifteen specimens originating from twenty different kinds of land mammal: all in all, a total of two hundred and nine specimens belonging to forty six different kinds of mammal, including specimens from Homo Sapiens.

 18. The youngest country in the world